Rutherfordium: Stability and half-lives

-Out of isotopes whose half-lives are known, the lighter isotopes usually have shorter half-lives; half-lives of under 50 μs for 253Rf and 254Rf were observed.
-256Rf, 258Rf, 260Rf are more stable at around 10 ms, 255Rf, 257Rf, 259Rf, and 262Rf live between 1 and 5 seconds, and 261Rf, 265Rf, and 263Rf are more stable, at around 1.1, 1.5, and 10 minutes respectively.
-The heaviest isotopes are the most stable, with 267Rf having a measured half-life of about 48 minutes.
+Out of isotopes whose half-lives are known, the lighter isotopes usually have shorter half-lives.
+The three lightest known isotopes have half-lives of under 50 μs, with the lightest reported isotope 252Rf having a half-life shorter than one microsecond.
+The isotopes 256Rf, 258Rf, 260Rf are more stable at around 10 ms; 255Rf, 257Rf, 259Rf, and 262Rf live between 1 and 5 seconds; and 261Rf, 265Rf, and 263Rf are more stable, at around 1.1, 1.5, and 10 minutes respectively.
+The most stable known isotope, 267Rf, is one of the heaviest, and has a half-life of about 48 minutes.
+Rutherfordium isotopes with an odd neutron number tend to have longer half-lives than their even–even neighbors because the odd neutron provides additional hindrance against spontaneous fission.

 The lightest isotopes were synthesized by direct fusion between two lighter nuclei and as decay products.
 The heaviest isotope produced by direct fusion is 262Rf; heavier isotopes have only been observed as decay products of elements with larger atomic numbers.
 The heavy isotopes 266Rf and 268Rf have also been reported as electron capture daughters of the dubnium isotopes 266Db and 268Db, but have short half-lives to spontaneous fission.
 It seems likely that the same is true for 270Rf, a possible daughter of 270Db.
 These three isotopes remain unconfirmed.

 In 1999, American scientists at the University of California, Berkeley, announced that they had succeeded in synthesizing three atoms of 293Og.
 These parent nuclei were reported to have successively emitted seven alpha particles to form 265Rf nuclei, but their claim was retracted in 2001.
 This isotope was later discovered in 2010 as the final product in the decay chain of 285Fl.